Blast at election center in Afghan capital kills dozens

 President Ghani issued a statement condemning the attack and said it “cannot divert us from our aims or weaken this national democratic process”.

-A spokesman for the ministry of public health said at least 52 people were confirmed dead and 112 wounded.
-He said the total could climb.
+A spokesman for the ministry of public health said at least 57 people were confirmed dead and 119 wounded, but the total could still rise.

 The explosion destroyed cars and shattered windows in nearby buildings, leaving rubble strewn across the blood-stained street.